nodestream-proj/nodestream/docs/docs/reference/extractors.md

         expiry_in_hours: 48
 ```

-Additionally you can introduce the parameter override_expiry_in_hours that will overwrite all expiry in hours for the configuration, or apply that time for anything that doesn't explicitly state an expiry time.
+Additionally, you can introduce the parameter override_expiry_in_hours that will overwrite all expiry in hours for the configuration, or apply that time for anything that doesn't explicitly state an expiry time.
 ```yaml
 - implementation: nodestream.pipeline.extractors.ttl:TimeToLiveConfigurationExtractor
   arguments: